-Enrolments of Indigenous students in Independent schools have grown at an average annual rate of more than 5 per cent per year over the last two decades.
+Enrolments of Indigenous students in Independent schools have grown at an average annual rate of six per cent per year over the last two decades.

 There are some Independent schools that provide education to significant populations of Indigenous students, and some Independent schools are entirely Indigenous.
 A significant number of these schools are located in rural or remote areas.

 It is often the case that Independent schools in remote Indigenous communities are the sole providers of education for these communities; 38 schools in the Independent sector have an Indigenous enrolment of more than 50 per cent.

 Many Independent schools are involved in community based programs to provide scholarships to Indigenous students.

 Other Independent schools, such as urban and regional boarding schools, also have large numbers of Indigenous students.
 Many Independent boarding schools provide scholarships to support access to education for Indigenous students or are involved in community based programs to provide scholarships to these students.

 |Indigenous students in the Independent Schools Sector, 2018|

 |Indigenous students enrolments||13,483|

 |Independent schools with 50%+ Indigenous enrolment||38|